HouzuoGuo/laitos/doc/Cloud-tips.md

 ## Deploy on Google App Engine

-Clone the laitos repository and create a sub-directory named `gcp_appengine_data`.
+Clone the laitos repository.
+In the clone directory,and create a sub-directory `gcp_appengine_data`.
 Place the following files into the sub-directory:

 - `daemonName` - A plain-text file of comma-separated daemon names to be started